0penAGI/NEXUS/README.md

 🌐 **USE AI NOW in [TELEGRAM](https://t.me/pshtxkbot)**
 ⸻

-# CHRONICLES OF THE SLIDE TRAGEDY - README
+# CHRONICLES OF THE SLIDE TRAGEDY

 ## Overview
 **CHRONICLES OF THE SLIDE TRAGEDY - ENHANCED** is a mobile-first bullet-hell narrative experience that explores themes of reality, existence, and cyclical time.
 Built with pure HTML/CSS/JavaScript, this game offers a unique blend of bullet-hell combat, philosophical dialogue choices, and reality-bending mechanics.